vmware/vic/doc/user_doc/vic_installation/introduction.md

 * In contrast, a VM is a sandbox within a hypervisor.
 It is the hypervisor that provides a VM with its dependencies, such as virtual disks and NICs.
 A VM has to boot an OS and its lifecycle is typically tied to that of the OS rather than to that of any one process.
 By design, a VM is strongly isolated from other VMs and its host.

 One of the most interesting facets of containers is how they deal with state.
-Any that a container writes is non-persistent by default and is lost when that container is deleted.
+Any data that a container writes is non-persistent by default and is lost when that container is deleted.
 State, however, can persist beyond the lifespan of a container by attaching a *volume* to it or by sending it over a network.
 Binary dependencies that the container needs, such as OS libraries or application binaries, are encapsulated in *images* .
 Images are immutable.

 <a name="packaging"></a>
 ### Packaging ###